 When a manuscript is ready to be reviewed by Kriterium, the publisher submits a proposal which briefly describes the contents, and argues the scientific relevance of the material.

-Kriterium provides an infrastructure for the review of scientific books.
-Applications are assessed by an academic review board.
-All works bearing the Kriterium seal has undergone peer review and are made available through Open Access on the Kriterium webpage.
+Kriterium provides an infrastructure for the review of high-quality scholarly monographs aimed primarily at academia readers.
+Submissions are processed by an editorial board.
+All works bearing the Kriterium logo have undergone independent peer review, and are made available as Open Access publications via the Kriterium webpage.

-1. (Preliminary) title of the work, and the names of authors or editors.
+1. A (preliminary) title of the work, and the names of authors or editors.

 2. Publisher (publishing house or publication series).

-4. Synopsis or brief description of the contents, including main conclusions.
+4. Outline or brief description of contents, including key conclusions.

-5. (Preliminary) table of contents, where each chapter is briefly described in a few sentences and where the cohesive framework of the study is presented..
+5. (Preliminary) table of contents, where each chapter is briefly outlined in a few sentences, and where the shared framework of the study is described.

-7. Description of the specific research grant: in which way does the study constitute a qualified scientific contribution to the field?
-How does the grant(s) relate to previous, related research?
-Which is the main target group?
+7. Description of the specific contribution to the field: in what way does the study constitute a qualified, scientific addition to the field in question?
+How does this contribution relate to any previous research within the same topic?

-8. Preliminary time frame: When is the complete manuscript going to be ready for publication, and when is it intended to be published?
+8. Preliminary timeline: When is the manuscript meant to be ready for publication, and when is it meant to be issued?

 In the decision following a review, the editorial board lays great stress on the cohesion of the individual parts of a study; this applies mainly but not exclusively to anthologies.
 Festschrifts and other manuscripts more loosely compiled, such as conference monographs, are not accepted for review.